ReScience/ReScience-submission/article/Larisch-2019.md

 ANNarchy supports rate-based and spiking networks and provides a way to combine both kinds of neuronal networks.
 The network description is done in Python and code generation is used to produce optimized C++ code allowing a good parallel performance.

-The implementation of the network for the voltage-clamp experiment, the pairing repetition task, the STDP learning window and the burst spiking experiments can be found in `net_fix.py`, where $\bar{\bar{u}} = u^2_{ref}$ as mentioned previously to switch off the homeostatic mechanism.
+For the voltage-clamp experiment, the pairing repetition task, the STDP learning window and the burst spiking experiments $\bar{\bar{u}}$ must be $\bar{\bar{u}} = u_{ref}$ as mentioned previously to switch off the homeostatic mechanism.

 For the connectivity experiments, the emergence of V1 simple-cell-like receptive fields and for the emergence of stable weights, the homeostatic mechanism dynamic as described in the original publication [@Clopath2010] is used.
-The network with a dynamic homeostatic mechanism can be found in `net_homeostatic.py`.
-The following explanation of the network is from the implementation in `net_homeostatic.py`.
+The following explanation of the network is from the implementation in `network.py`.

 ### Network implementation